loveencounterflow/intertype/README.md

 * A type test (TT) is a function that accepts a single argument and returns a boolean.
 * A TT is not allowed to throw an exception or return anything else but `true` or `false`.
-* An exception may be made when a TT is called with more than one or zero arguments
+* An exception may be made when a TT is called with more than one or zero arguments.

 ### `isa`

-* However, when called in the context of a hedgerow as in `isa.collection.of.type x`, an exception may be thrown, e.g. when `of` is preceded by a non-iterable type name (cf the non-sensical `isa.integer.of.integer 42`) or when a tyxpe name is altogether unknown.
+* However, when called in the context of a hedgerow as in `isa.collection.of.type x`, an exception may be thrown, e.g. when a type name is undeclared or `of` is preceded by a non-iterable type name (cf the non-sensical `isa.integer.of.integer 42`).
 This is not the type test, this is the verb `isa` complaining about a malformed chain of type tests.

 ## `validate`